xbeat/Machine-Learning/README.md

 Levels of Measurement in Machine Learning

 Levels of measurement, also known as scales of measurement, are fundamental concepts in statistics and machine learning.
 They categorize data based on the properties and constraints of the measurements.
 Understanding these levels is crucial for selecting appropriate statistical methods and machine learning algorithms.
 In this presentation, we'll explore the four main levels of measurement: nominal, ordinal, interval, and ratio, along with their applications in Python-based machine learning.

+## LSTM Networks for Time Series Forecasting

+LSTM Architecture Fundamentals

+LSTM networks fundamentally differ from traditional RNNs through their sophisticated gating mechanisms and memory cell structure.
+The architecture employs three gates: input, forget, and output, working in conjunction with a memory cell to regulate information flow through the network.

 ## Implementing Python Data Structures Without External Libraries